This Step: Get a Learner Permit

 Get a Learner Permit in West Virginia

 Getting an instruction permit is the first step in West Virginia's Graduated Driver License (GDL) program.
-You're eligible to apply if you're at least 15 years old, but younger than 18.
-If you're 18 or older, and have never owned a driver's license, you instead must begin with a regular Class E (non-GDL) instruction permit,
+You're eligible to apply if you're at least 15 years old, but younger than 18 years old.
+If you're 18 years old or older, and have never owned a driver's license, you instead must begin with a regular Class E (non-GDL) instruction permit.

 A) Ace a Few DMV Practice Tests

 Practice tests allow you to gauge your test-readiness.
 All questions are similar to those found on the actual written test, based on information contained in West Virginia's Licensing Handbook.

 B) Gather Required Documents and West Virginia Permit Fees